-- (i) Intensive farming land use activities shall be regulated in targeted Wwater Mmanagement Sub-zones\. - (ii) For the purposes of subsection (b)(i), targeted W-water Mmanagement Sub-zones\ shall be those Sub-zones where,

-- collectively, intensive farming land-use activities are causing elevated faecal contamination levels.
-1 - (iii) Those persons carrying out intensive farming land-use activities in the Wwater Mmanagement Sub-zones\ targeted in subsection (b)(i) shall be required, amongst other things, to - prevent stock access to water bodies△\ - (2)mitigate against the risk of faecal contamination of water from other entry points (e.g. race run-off) - establish programmes for implementing any required (3)changes to reduce faecal contamination of water^.
+- Intensive farming land use3 activities shall be regulated in (i) specified targeted Wwater Mmanagement Sub-zones. - For the purposes of subsection2 (b)(i), specified targeted Wwater (ii) Mmanagement Sub-zones1 shall be those Sub-zones1 where, collectively, intensive farming land-use3 activities are causing elevated faecal contamination levels. - Those persons carrying out intensive farming land-use3 activities (iii) in the Wwater Mmanagement Sub-zones specified targeted in subsection2 (b)(i) shall be required, amongst other things, to1 - prevent stock access to water bodies - mitigate against the risk of faecal contamination of water^ (2)3from other entry points (e.g. race run-off) - establish programmes for implementing any required (3)changes to reduce faecal contamination of water^

-Sediment (c)
+(c) Sediment

-In those Wwater Mmanagement Sub-zones\ where agricultural (i) land-use activities are the predominant cause of elevated sediment levels, non-regulatory Whole Farm Business Plans\ shall be prepared and implemented for the purpose of reducing soil erosion, as described in Chapter 5.1
+In those Wwater Mmanagement Sub-zones where agricultural (i) land-use land use activities are the predominant cause of elevated sediment levels, non-regulatory Whole Farm Business2 Plans shall be prepared and implemented for the purpose of reducing soil erosion, as described in Chapter 5.1

-Policy 6-8: Point source discharges to land and water had and water had a land a land and water had a land a land
+Policy 6-8: Point source discharges to water \

-The management of point source discharges into water shall recognise (a) and provide for the strategies for surface water quality management set out in Policies 6-3, 6-4 and 6-5 after reasonable mixing\, while having regard to: .
+- The management of point source discharges into water shall must (a) recognise and provide for the strategies for surface water quality management set out in Policies 6-3, 6-4 and 6-5 after reasonable mixing while having regard to: - the degree to which the activity will adversely affect the values (i) identified for the relevant Wwater Mmanagement Sub-zone(s)1 - whether the discharges, in combination with other discharges. (ii) including non-point source discharges3, will cause the water hardward including non-point source discharges hardward non-point s quality standards set in Schedule D to be breached

-- the degree to which the activity will adversely affect the values identified for the relevant Wwater Mmanagement Sub-zone(s)\1 - whether the discharges, in combination with other dischargess including non-point source discharges 18, will cause the water quality standards set in Schedule D to be breached - the extent to which the activity is consistent with best management practices - the need to allow reasonable time to achieve any required improvements. - (b) The Regional Council may make an exception to subsection (a) where: - in the case of discharges, the discharge is of a temporary nature or is associated with necessary maintenance\ work and the discharge\cannot practicably be avoided - adverse effects\(^\) can be fully offset by way of a financial contribution in accordance with Chapter 18 - it is appropriate to adopt the best practicable option^ - other exceptional circumstances apply and it is consistent with the purpose of the RMA to do so.
-49
+- (iii) the extent to which the activity is consistent with best management practices - (iv) the need to allow reasonable time to achieve any required improvements. - (b) The Regional Council may make an exception to subsection2 (a) where: - (i) in the case of discharges, the discharge is of a temporary nature or is associated with necessary maintenance work and the discharge cannot practicably be avoided - (ii) adverse effects can be fully offset by way of a financial contribution in accordance with Chapter 18 - (iii) it is appropriate to adopt the best practicable option ^ - (iv) other exceptional circumstances apply and it is consistent with the purpose of the RMA to do so.